-Because the VHSDP and the Unser Boulevard DOZ have overlapping boundaries, where a policy or regulation conflicts, the more restrictive prevails, except as noted in Section 8.1.2 starting on page 132.
+Because the VHSDP and the Unser Boulevard DOZ are both Rank 3 plans with overlapping boundaries, where a policy or regulation conflicts, the more restrictive prevails, unless otherwise stated in this Plan.
 Where one plan is silent, the policies/regulations of the other plan prevail.

-2.4.
+2.1.4.
 City Zoning Code: Development standards not addressed in this Plan shall be governed by the City Zoning Code to the extent they are not in conflict with the intent or provisions of this Plan.
 Where in conflict with this Plan, the development standards under City Zoning Code §14-16-3-18 General Building and Site Design Regulations for Non-Residential Uses, as amended, shall not apply to property within Volcano Heights.

-- .5.
-City Subdivision Ordinance: Development projects shall be subject to the City Subdivision Ordinance with the following exception: Right-of-way widths identified in Section 10.6 starting on page 171 in this Plan shall prevail over those in the Subdivision Ordinance, where conflicting.
-Where the Subdivision Ordinance is silent in regard to street or streetscape standards in this Plan, the standards in this Plan apply. - 2.6.
+- 2.1.5.
+City of Albuquerque Subdivision Ordinance: Development projects shall be subject to the City of Albuquerque Subdivision Ordinance with the following exception: Right-of-way widths identified in Section 10.6 starting on page 175 in this Plan shall prevail over those in the Subdivision Ordinance, where conflicting.
+Where the Subdivision Ordinance conflict is silent in regard to street or streetscape standards in this Plan, the standards in this Plan apply shall prevail in order to meet the intent of development in this unique area. - 2.1.6.
 Development Process Manual (DPM): Development projects shall be subject to the City DPM.
-Where the DPM is silent in regard to street or streetscape standards in this Plan, the standards in this Plan apply. - 2.7.
+Where the DPM is silent in regard to street or streetscape standards in this Plan, conflicts with this Plan the standards in this Plan apply shall prevail to meet the intent of development in this unique area. - 2.1.7.
 Other City Regulations: In order to meet the intent of development in this unique area, the provisions of this Plan, when in conflict, shall take precedence over those of other City codes, ordinances, regulations, and standards as amended except for the New Mexico Electrical Code, the New Mexico Electrical Safety Code and as noted elsewhere in this Plan.
-Where this Plan is silent, relevant City of Albuquerque codes, ordinances, regulations, and standards shall apply.
+[11] Where this Plan is silent, relevant City of Albuquerque codes, ordinances, regulations, and standards shall apply.